Advaxis, Inc. (ADXS) CEO Ken Berlin on Q2 2020 Results - Earnings Call Transcript

 Andres Gutierrez

 Yes.
 So, that's what I was going to say.
 So, once we get the 15 additional patients, we get two additional responses, they were confident that we can move on to stage two of the Simon two-stage design.
 And again, the target rate of response is 25% in both parts.
 So -- but there's that go no go criteria, very hard solid -- go no go criteria from stage one to stage two, which is three or more partial responses.
-It's a very high bar considering as Ken was mentioning, what we have seen with other immunotherapies trying to rescue checkpoint inhibitor failures, the responses are not better than 10%, 12%, 15%.
-That's what we did to see with trying to rescue these kinds of patients and at the expense of a high toxicity, whereas you see here from what we have seen in the PSA program, that it's the safe and tolerable to combine Lm vector and a KEYTRUDA.
+It's a very high bar considering as Ken was mentioning, what we have seen with other immunotherapies trying to rescue checkpoint inhibitor failures, the responses are not better than 10%, 12%, 13%.
+That's what we get to see with trying to rescue these kinds of patients and at the expense of a high toxicity, whereas you see here from what we have seen in the PSA program, that it's very safe and tolerable to combine Lm vector and a KEYTRUDA.
 So, now we are not expecting to see any kind of major safety concerns either.
 So, we have not seen that in the first three patients in Part B of this study.

-So, we are hoping to really progress quickly the enrollment of the traditional 15 patients.
+So, we are hoping to really progress quickly in the enrollment of the traditional 15 patients.
 The environment is not the best environment to do so.
 It's a very competitive landscape.
 And COVID is also kind of a slowing down activities in some sites.
 However, we get to see that they're starting -- sites are starting to work again back to normal speed.

 Jim Molloy